md81544/xtarda2/README.md

 and right as it drops with the left and right arrow keys.
 You must avoid colliding with any of the asteroids below.
-Once the pod has landed (on the landing pad only), you can then take off again with the up arrow key to attempt to return to the mothership with one rescued person.
+Once the pod has landed (on the landing pad only), you can then take off again with the up arrow key to attempt to return to the mothership with one rescued person each time.

-This is a work in progress, so there's quite a lot missing (see To-Do list below) - however it is playable in its current state.

 ## To-Do List
 * Maybe animation of rescuee floating back down if pod crashes while ascending
-* Make it work better on screens with lower resolutions than 1920x1080

 ## Pre-requisites
 ### Linux

 Ensure you have `libcsfml-dev` and `libsfml-dev` installed.

+This runs surprisingly well in WSLg, but very, very slowly in regular WSL2 (plus regular WSL2 won't support the sounds and will cause the program to crash).

 ### Mac